+The NJEA Again Abets Pension Erosion.
 The 1997 law, ironically dubbed the "Pension Security Plan," also changed state law by officially sanctioning the use of surplus assets to reduce the normal contributions (which is what the NJEA sued over in the first place).
-The Special Session report found that "this change in funding policy resulted in either full or partial reductions in the state's and local government employers' otherwise required normal contributions to the retirement plan for fiscal year 1997 through fiscal year 2003."81 The change also reduced employee contributions from 5 percent to 4.5 percent of salary.
-Overall, the NJEA called the POB deal a "success" and "victory."82 The 2006 Special Session report determined that in the aftermath of the 1997 law-from 1997 to 2006-state and local employers avoided approximately \$8 billion in pension contributions.83
+The Special Session report found that "this change in funding policy resulted in either full or partial reductions in the state's and local government employers' otherwise required normal contributions to the retirement plan for fiscal year 1997 through fiscal year 2003."85 The change also reduced employee contributions from 5 percent to 4.5 percent of salary.
+Overall, the NJEA called the POB deal a "success" and "victory."86

-Notably, the NJEA did not oppose Gov. Whitman's reelection but was "neutral" despite Whitman's "years of . . . lower contributions from the state."
-84 The state's underfunding of pensions was supposedly a big issue for the NJEA, yet the NJEA chose not to make it a campaign issue and did not work to defeat Whitman or make an example out of her.
+Notably, the NJEA did not oppose Gov. Whitman's reelection in 1997 but was "neutral" despite Whitman's "years of . . . lower contributions from the state."
+87 The state's underfunding of pensions was supposedly a big issue for the NJEA, yet the NJEA chose not to make it a campaign issue and did not work to defeat Whitman or make an example out of her.

-The Pension Raid.
-The NJEA had been lobbying for years for pension enhancements, and the dotcom boom of the late 1990s gave the NJEA and its allies the nominal surplus assets to pay for them.
+The NJEA Leads a Pension Raid.
+The NJEA had been lobbying for years for pension enhancements, and the dot-com boom of the late 1990s gave the NJEA and its allies the nominal surplus assets to pay for them.
 Police and firefighters got pension enhancements in 1999, and the NJEA was "moving quietly behind the scenes to improve retirement benefits for teachers and to muster the legislative support to make them a reality."
-Republican President of the Senate Donald DiFrancesco made his plans clear: "We're talking to the teachers union. . . .
-The way I look at it, if the pension system is healthy, if we can give them some benefit resulting from a good economy, I say give it to them."
+Republican President of the Senate Donald DiFrancesco made his plans clear: "We're talking to the teachers union. . ..
+The way I look at it, if the pension system is healthy, if we can give them some benefit resulting from a good economy, I say give it to them."88